wacksientrist/Charles/README.md

-# Charles
+# My Chatbot

 This is a chatbot that uses ChatterBot for basic conversation and GPT-2 for more advanced responses.
-It also learns from GPT-2 over time to become similar.
-I hope you enjoy!

 ## Installation